Sensitivity analysis

 title = j[id],

-xlabel=id ∈ [5,6] ?
-"Observed" : "",
+xlabel=id ∈ [5,6] ? "simulated" : "",

-ylabel=id ∈ [1,3,5] ?
-"Predicted" : "",
+ylabel=id ∈ [1,3,5] ? "predicted" : "",

 legend_position=:outerbottomright,